Pain in the Legs: Could It Be Peripheral Artery Disease?

 What is Peripheral Artery Disease?

-Peripheral arterial disease is atherosclerosis or hardening of the arteries, which causes narrowing of vessels that carry blood to the legs and feet.
-If your vessels are blocked, that means your body isn’t getting the blood and oxygen it needs to function.
-And if your body isn’t getting the oxygen it needs, you’re in trouble.
+Peripheral Arterial Disease is atherosclerosis or hardening of the arteries, which causes narrowing of vessels that carry blood to the legs and feet.
+If your vessels are blocked, that means your legs are not getting the blood and oxygen it needs to function, which can result in significant disease.

 Who gets Peripheral Artery Disease?